 No matter how dedicated they are, physical therapists rarely get a chance to meet patients more than two or three times a week.
 Therapists can accomplish a lot in these sessions, significantly improving the patient’s strength, balance, and endurance.
 Unfortunately, their gains will not last if the patient does not exercise on their own.

-Physical therapists do everything in their power to motivate patients, but the role of patients’ families can make a world of difference when it comes to successful outcomes.
-When family is involved in physical therapy, patients push themselves harder, adhering to their program even when progress seems impossible to them.
+Physical therapists do everything in their power to motivate patients.
+However, the role of patients’ families can make a world of difference when it comes to successful outcomes.
+When family is involved in physical therapy, patients push themselves harder.
+They adhere to their program even when progress seems impossible to them.

 Unwavering family support helps patients get back on their feet—figuratively and literally.